zoujiaqing/Signal-Server/README.md

     3.5.
 Apply the changes with `. ~/.bashrc`, then check Maven with `mvn --version`

-4. Install Docker and Docker-Compose (following [this](https://www.howtogeek.com/devops/how-to-install-docker-and-docker-compose-on-linux/) guide)
+4. Install Docker and Docker-Compose ([taken from this guide](https://www.howtogeek.com/devops/how-to-install-docker-and-docker-compose-on-linux/))

     Docker: